gitter-badger/tix-cli/src/README.md

 Linux comes in many flavors with differing goals.
 There are also multiple ports of it to Windows.

-This project aims to allow a complete silent portable install and configuration of Linux development tools (shell, git, node.js) to the users home directory.
+This project allows a complete silent portable install and configuration of Linux development tools (shell, git, node.js) to the users home directory.
 This should bypass a lot of issues that are caused by Windows UAC.

 ___